PowerDNS/weakforced/docs/manpages/wforce.1.md

 * showACL() - Returns the configured ACLs for the wforce server.

+* showVersion() - Returns the current version of the wforce server.

 # BUGS
 The 'spread' function of clustering means that as more servers are added to a cluster, incremental performance gains will be less each time, eventually